hsilvest/Front-Line-Workers-Power-Platform-Solution/README.md

 A low-code development platform (LCDP) provides a development environment used to create application software through a graphical user interface.
 A low-coded platform may produce entirely operational applications, or require additional coding for specific situations.

-#### What can you in 4 hours with the Microsoft Power Platform to help front line workers?
+#### What can you do in 4 hours leveraging Microsoft Power Platform to help front line workers?

-A Front Line Workers Accelerator with the Microsoft low-code platform "Microsoft Power Platform"

 [![Contributors][contributors-shield]][contributors-url]
 [![Forks][forks-shield]][forks-url]